Logistics

 ⚠️ Warning!

-Make sure to only include the homework-X folders and README.md in the GitHub repo you share with the exercise bot in order to keep the syncing as lightweight as possible.
+Make sure to only include the homework-X folders and README.md in the GitHub repo you share with the exercise bot in order to keep the repository lightweight.

 💡 Note

-For homework 3 and later, the respective folders on GitHub should be Julia projects and thus contain a Project.toml file.
-The Manifest.toml file should be kept local.
-An automated way of doing so is to add it as entry to a .gitignore file in the root of your repo.
-Mac users may also add .DS_Store to their .gitignore.
+For homework 3 and later, the respective folders on GitHub should be Julia projects and thus must contain a Project.toml file.
+The Manifest.toml file should be excluded from version control.
+To do so, add it as entry to a .gitignore file in the root of your repo.
+Mac users may also add .DS_Store to their global .gitignore.
 Codes could be placed in a scripts/ folder.
 Output material to be displayed in the README.md could be placed in a docs/ folder.

 Feedback